Are solar panels worth the cost in 2023?

 Learn about government incentives near you

 Solar incentives and credits are readily available across the U.S. and can make the switch to solar more affordable.
-We’ve already discussed the 30 percent federal tax credit, which can offset the average cost to install a solar system by $9,467.
+We’ve already discussed the 30 percent federal tax credit, which is part of the Inflation Reduction Act and offsets the average cost to install a solar system by $9,467.

 Another common solar program is net metering, which is offered in some form in almost every state.
 Net metering lets you return excess solar power generated by your system back to the power grid in exchange for credits on your electricity bills.
 To participate in net metering, solar owners need to remain tied to the grid.
 They can monitor their net metering credits to understand the financial savings that the program offers.
 Many states also have policies to exempt residents from additional sales or property taxes on solar panels.
 The Database of State Incentives for Renewables & Efficiency provides a complete list of solar incentives by state.